 “You’re ignorant.
 But at least you act on it.”
 So comments an eye-rolling Hobbes to Calvin in response to his friend’s rant about knowledge only leading to paralysis by analysis.
 That’s an outcome which, as a “man of action”, Calvin simply cannot afford.
 In other words, it’s a "simple" explanation for why Calvin will be better off not doing his homework.
 Calvin’s logic may be flawed but, with a personal injury claim, the simplest approach is usually the best.
 But can we keep things simple?
 In this article, we’ll consider, firstly, some of the factors that can complicate a personal injury claim.
 Secondly, we’ll look at complexity from the injured claimant’s perspective.
 And finally at “control” issues surrounding complexity: in other words, who has the power to make things simple or not?
 There are lots of ways a personal injury claim can become complicated.
-Allegations of contributory negligence - that you were partly to blame for your injuries.
-Where it appears Continue Reading
+That's not a complete list by any means but it gives you a few examples of areas where complexity can Continue Reading

 Road Accidents: What To Do If A Court Action Is Raised Against You

 We regularly get enquiries from people who have had a court action raised against them following involvement in a road traffic accident.
 If you are in that situation, what should you do?
 The typical scenario runs like this … You’ve had an accident with another vehicle when you were driving your car.
 The accident was your fault.
 The other vehicle was damaged or written off and the other driver was injured.
 Hopefully, you had comprehensive insurance and so your own vehicle will have been repaired or replaced by your insurers.
 They may also have told you they have settled the other party’s claim – by paying for the repair or replacement of their vehicle.
 Months later, out of the blue, you receive an Initial Writ or Summons (depending on whether the action against you is in the Sheriff Court or the Court of Session).
 This can be a startling experience, especially if the action is served on you by a Sheriff Officer or Messengers at Arms.
-The other driver – or maybe a passenger Continue Reading
+The other driver – or maybe a passenger in that Continue Reading

 When being even 10 per cent to blame for your own injury is too much